 Make sure water hasn’t leaked inside your car.
 If it has, try and keep your car under shelter, or securely wrapped with a waterproof cover.

-Once the bad weather passes, investigate the location of the leak so you can get this fixed.
+Once the bad weather passes, investigate the location of the leak so you can get it fixed.

 Flooding